How to Make Your Coworker’s Next Work Anniversary Unforgettable

 Dinner at the CEO’s house

-One special night with the top official of the company could make a more memorable anniversary present than a handful of other gifts.
+One special night with the top official of the company could make a more memorable anniversary present than a handful of other work anniversary gifts.
 Carefully plan the dinners to make sure you don’t overwhelm the CEO.
 Depending on the size of your company, you might only need to plan a dinner party once every few months.

+We hope you learned new ways on how to celebrate a work anniversary!
 What creative ideas does your company use to celebrate work anniversaries?
 We wanna know!
 Tell us in the comments below.